katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 ## Platform specifics

 ### Small and large icons on Android
 By default all notifications will display the app icon.
-But an specific icon can be defined through the `icon` and `smallIcon` properties.
+A specific icon can be defined through the `icon` and `smallIcon` properties.

 #### Resource icons
-The following example shows how to display the `<package.name>.R.drawable.ic_launcher`icon as the notifications icon.
+The following example shows how to display the `<package.name>.R.drawable.ic_launcher`icon as the notification icon.

 ```javascript
 window.plugin.notification.local.add({ icon: 'ic_launcher' });
 ```

-See below how to use the `android.R.drawable.ic_dialog_email` icon as the notifications small icon.
+See below to use the `android.R.drawable.ic_dialog_email` icon as the notification small icon.

 ```javascript
 window.plugin.notification.local.add({ smallIcon: 'ic_dialog_email' });